ndphillips/FFTrees/README.md

 #> #   ca <dbl>, thal <chr>
 ```

-Here is `heart.test` (the testing / prediction dataset) which contains
+-   `heart.test` (the testing / prediction dataset) contains data from a
-data from a new set of 153 patients:
+    new set of 153 patients:

 ``` r
 heart.test